Some posts contain compensated links. Please read this disclaimer for more info.

-Public transportation is not very good in Nakhchivan, especially if you wanna go to remote areas:
+Public transportation is not very good in Nakhchivan, especially if you want to go to remote areas:

-Local shared taxis – Quick, easy and effective, but the destinations they go to are very limited, as they mainly stick to places close to the main road.
-This includes all major cities like Nakhchivan City, Ordubad and all the villages in between.
+Local shared taxis – Quick, easy, and effective, but their destinations are very limited, as they mainly stick to places close to the main road.
+This includes all major cities like Nakhchivan City, Ordubad, and all the villages in between.
 Typically, a journey costs around 3-6AZN (1.80-3.60USD).

 Marshrutka – They go pretty much everywhere but, unfortunately, they don’t run very often, sometimes just once or twice a day, depending on where you want to go.
 In Nakhchivan city, there is a bus station, so I recommend you go there early morning or the day before to find out when your bus will leave.
 Typically, a journey costs around 2-3AZN (1.20-1.80USD)

-By private taxi – They are quite expensive and, most likely, they will try to rip you off.
-For example, when I wanted to go to Alinja Castle, a taxi driver was asking me 50AZN (30USD) for a 70km round trip.
+They are quite expensive by private taxi and, most likely, they will try to rip you off.
+For example, when I wanted to go to Alinja Castle, a taxi driver asked me 50AZN (30USD) for a 70km round trip.
 Then, my local friend managed to get it for 25AZN (15USD).